 Work culture in Cape Town

 South Africa's work culture is informal, with humour and friendly banter commonly heard around the office.
-The dress code is generally quite relaxed, especially in creative industries.
+The dress code is typically quite relaxed, especially in creative industries.
 Relatively few companies require their employees to wear formal business clothes in the office, except in some corporate settings.

 Most companies in Cape Town operate on a relatively flat hierarchical structure.
-Employees are generally encouraged to voice their views and opinions.
+Employees are largely encouraged to voice their views and opinions.
 That said, the boss still ultimately has the final say in important decisions.

 Expat Health Insurance